-17 The matters in this report will have minimal impact on local iwi.
-Improvements to the bus stops will provide benefits to the whole community including tangata whenua.
+- The matters in this report will have minimal impact on local iwi.
+Improvements to the bus stops will provide benefits to the whole community including tangata whenua. - 26 Tangata whenua were not consulted for this report.

-- The upgrading of our bus stops is a positive step toward making our public transport system more accessible to the public and therefore promoting more use of the services which reduces private car use. - Having easier access to bus stops for buses increases the efficiency of the service and the network in general.
-Where buses may previously have had to park in a live lane due to parking issues they can now pull in safely and not add to congestion on the roads.

-Having correctly sized bus stops helps future proof the network for the use of electric buses.
-A few electric buses have already been trialled in Kapiti and they have tended to be larger sized buses so it is advantageous to install correctly sized stops.
+- 27 The upgrading of our bus stops is a positive step toward making our public transport system more accessible to the public and therefore promoting more use of the services which reduces private car use. - Having easier access to bus stops for buses increases the efficiency of the service and the network in general.
+Where buses may previously have had to park in a live lane due to parking issues they can now pull in safely and not add to congestion on the roads. - 29 Having correctly sized bus stops helps future proof the network for the use of electric buses.
+A few electric buses have already been trialled in Kāpiti and they have tended to be larger sized buses so it is advantageous to install correctly sized stops.

-There are no financial implications the cost of the line marking is accommodated in current roading budgets.
-This is a rolling programme of upgrades instigated by GWRC with one route being completed each financial year which spreads the financial load.
+- There are no financial implications, the cost of the line marking is accommodated in current roading budgets. - 30.1 The Bus stop improvements is a rolling programme of upgrades instigated by GWRC with one route being completed each financial year which spreads the financial load.
 All engineering assessment, consultation, signage and shelter costs are borne by GWRC.